vistadataproject/vistadataproject.github.io/_posts/2016-01-15-introduction.md

 ---

 ### A Master Data Model for VA VISTA:  Server-side.
 Security-enabled.
 Symmetric Read-Write.
-The VISTA Data Project is about comprehensively exposing and representing all of VA's 35 years of patient data and institutional know-how contained in the 130 VA VISTA systems using a modern web-standard machine-processible form, and through enriching this model, make VISTA data accessible in computable form across all VISTA systems with a single, security-enabled, symmetric-read-write master data model.
+The VISTA Data Project is about comprehensively exposing and representing all of VA's 35 years of patient data and institutional know-how contained in VA's 130 VISTA systems using a modern web-standard machine-processible data model, and through enriching this model, make VISTA data accessible in standard, computable form across all VISTA systems with a single, security-enabled, symmetric-read-write (transational) Master Data Model.

 <img style="padding-left: 10em" src="/assets/vdp-basic-annotated6.png"/>